MAvinash24/PRODIGY_CS_04/README.md

 ### Features

-- **Logs Keystrokes**: Tracks keypress events and records them with timestamps.
+- **Logs Keystrokes**: The keylogger records every keypress event, including special keys like space, enter, tab, and others.
+Each keystroke is logged with a timestamp indicating when the key was pressed.

-- **Esc Key to Stop**: Pressing the `Esc` key will stop the keylogger and exit the program.
+- **Esc Key to Stop**: The program runs in the background and listens for keypress events.
+Pressing the `Esc` key will stop the keylogger and exit the program, ensuring the user has control over when the logging stops.

-- **Log File**: The recorded keystrokes are saved in a text file in the user's `Documents` folder.
+- **Log File Location**: The keylogger creates a folder named `.keylogger_logs` inside the user's **Documents** directory (if it doesn't already exist).
+The logs are stored in a file called `keylog.txt` inside this folder.
+This way, the logged keystrokes are saved safely and in an organized manner.

+  - **Log Path**:
+    ```
+    <Your Home Directory>/Documents/.keylogger_logs/keylog.txt
+    ```
+  - The directory and the log file are created automatically when the script is run, making the process seamless for the user.

 ### Requirements